Creamy Butternut Squash Soup Recipe

-I tend to use cream in this type of soup as it makes soups texture so soft, tender and creamy.
-And I can’t even imagine its flavor without those herbs and spices that I used in this recipe.
-As always, you can customize soup ingredients to your liking and choose spices that will be tasty to you.
-Butternut squash perfectly absorbs aroma from spices and herbs.
-My top choices would be nutmeg, garlic and ginger.
+I usually add cream to this type of soup because it creates a wonderfully soft, tender, and creamy texture.
+I can’t imagine the flavor without the herbs and spices included in this recipe.
+As always, feel free to adjust the ingredients to suit your preferences and pick spices that appeal to your taste.
+Butternut squash readily absorbs the scents of spices and herbs.
+My favorite selections would be nutmeg, garlic, and ginger.

 Butternut Squash Soup with Cream Ingredients